2017-2018 Academic Year

 OUTER WEAR for classroom and church (Boys and Girls – Grades Pre-Kindergarten-8th)

-˗ Shoes and Socks: Walking shoes and tennis shoes allow for greater flexibility in movement.
-Sandals, Crocs, boots, and open-toed shoes are not allowed.
+- Shoes and Socks: Soft-soled walking shoes and tennis shoes are required.
 Shoes must be closed-toed and closed-heeled for safety.
+(Sandals, Crocs, boots, and open-toed shoes are not allowed.)

 Uniforms, except sweatpants, must be purchased from The Toggery or Lands’ End.